Codeception/Codeception/docs/05-UnitTests.md

 }
 ```

-This class has predefined `_before` and `_after` methods to start with.
+This class has predefined `_before` and `_after` methods.
-You can use them to create a tested object before each test, and destroy it again afterwards.
+You can use them to create a tested object before each test, and destroy it afterwards.

 As you see, unlike in PHPUnit, the `setUp` and `tearDown` methods are replaced with their aliases: `_before`, `_after`.